-Food chemical sensitivity is VERY complex.
-We don’t have all the facts – at least not yet.
-As you read this, scientists continue to work hard to understand the complexities of food chemical sensitivities.
-Perhaps we’ll have all the answers some day!
-In the meantime, we can use what we DO know to help you understand the possible mechanisms of specific food sensitivities.
+Food sensitivities are VERY complex.
+We don’t have all the facts about how certain people react to food chemicals – at least not yet.
+Perhaps we’ll have all the answers some day.
+But in the meantime, we can use what we DO know to help you understand the possible mechanisms of specific food sensitivities.
+Such as histamine intolerance.

 Traditional (IgE) Allergies and Histamine

 Histamine is a biogenic amine that aids many important functions in the human body.
 One of its biggest roles is to mobilize your immune system when there is a perceived invader.
 Unfortunately, if the immune system overreacts, a person can develop IgE allergies – or inappropriate immune responses to ‘antigens’ (which could be food proteins, pollen, bees, etc!)
-When the body experiences an allergic reaction, it releases excess amounts of histamine, which triggers the immediate symptoms of allergy (like hives, swelling, difficulty breathing, digestive issues or anaphylaxis to name a few).
+When the body experiences an allergic reaction, it releases excess amounts of histamine.
+This triggers the immediate symptoms of allergy.
+Like hives, swelling, difficulty breathing, digestive issues or anaphylaxis to name a few.

 In rare cases, histamine intolerance appears to be caused by an excess of mast cells in the body or by over-reaction of these mast cells.
-Mast cells are the storage cells for histamine, and ‘degranulate,’ or release histamine upon exposure to antigens, or simply as part of the body’s normal function.
-When we have too many of these mast cells, or our mast cells are over-active, research shows that a person can have excess levels of circulating histamine in the body triggering allergic-type symptoms.
+Mast cells are the storage cells for histamine.
+They ‘degranulate,’ or release histamine upon exposure to antigens, or simply as part of the body’s normal function.
+When we have too many of these mast cells, or our mast cells are over-active, research shows that a person can have excess levels of circulating histamine in the body.
+Which then triggers allergic-type symptoms.

 Interestingly, there has been an association between an increase of mast cells in the gut and IBS.
-In some studies, patients with IBS appear to have a higher amount of mast cells in the gut, and it has been theorized that mast cells and/or their degranulation may play a role in IBS-like symptoms.
+In some studies, patients with IBS appear to have a higher amount of mast cells in the gut.
+It has been theorized that mast cells and/or their degranulation may play a role in IBS-like symptoms.

-As mentioned above, the symptoms of histamine intolerance are similar to those of traditional allergies and include the following:
+As mentioned above, histamine intolerance symptoms are similar to those of traditional allergies and include the following:

 - Hives and itching